 All too often coatings will fail due to incorrect substrate surface preparation.
 Dirt, grease, dust and other surface latents will form a barrier between the substrate and coating to be applied which means there is no mechanical bond present.
 Surfaces generally need to be grit blasted or hydro blasted to form a mechanical key.
 Correct substrate surface preparation of concrete involves correct application of pore fillers and fairing coats to address blow holes or honey combing in concrete surfaces.
 Fairing coats need to be applied correctly to leave the required surface profile.

-CSC Services always recommends using a specialist contractor to advise on coatings for specific environments.
+CSC Services always recommends using a specialist concrete repair contractor to advise on coatings for specific environments.
 Some products have high abrasion resistance, tensile strengths and high elongation properties.
 Using a high tensile strength coating with no elongation properties on a substrate where movement may occur will result in cracks and failure in the coating.
 A lack of specialist knowledge may result in incorrect mixing of products.
 Most industrial products are two pack systems.
 If they aren’t mixed correctly they will not cure correctly.

 Using a specialist contractor will ensure the correct application method of a product at the correct application temperature.
 Various products require certain environmental conditions.
 Dew points, temperature, humidity, and air flow need to be considered to avoid condensation causing a failure in the curing process.